nadinedelia/CV/README.md

 *Professional Dancer turned Junior Full Stack Developer*

-I'm an energized and creative individual who takes genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t.
+A proactive, energised, and creative **Full Stack Software Developer** by day.
+A dance, music, fitness and pizza aficionado by night.

-Always looking forward to solving complex problems, I'm certain that there's no better path for me to chose.
+As I take genuine pleasure in dissecting ideas and concepts to examine what works and what doesn’t, I decided to study at Makers Academy, one of Europe's leading coding bootcamps.

 ### Where to stalk me